Measuring black hole spin through gravitational lensing of pulsars: Primary and secondary images

-We have also studied the behavior of lensing parameters for a range of values of the rotation parameter (details will be presented elsewhere.)
-The angular positions of both primary and secondary images increases with increasing the rotation parameter, whereas the magnification of the primary image and the absolute value of the magnification of secondary image decreases.
-The differential time delay increases with increasing rotation parameter.
-Details of the behavior of lensing parameters as a function of $\mathcal{D}$ will be presented in a forthcoming publication.

-We do not see the source in its real place and therefore we cannot measure $\beta$ directly.
-However, it is possible to find $\beta$ from the angular positions of primary and secondary images.
+In standard lensing we do not see the source in its actual place and therefore we cannot measure $\beta$ directly.
+However, it is possible to find $\beta$ from the angular positions of direct images.
 Suppose that we observe primary and secondary images; these can be distinguished from their magnifications.
 From Table \ref{tab:ps_time} we see that the absolute value of the magnification of the primary image is larger than that of the secondary image for both the rotating and non-rotating cases.
 We can find the distance to the source by, for example, using the red shift of the images.
 Suppose also that we know the mass of the lens and our distance to it.
 What we do not know are $\beta$ and if the lens is rotating or not.
 The primary image can be due to lensing by a rotating black hole and a source at position $\beta_{p,{\rm ro}}$ or due to lensing by a non-rotating black hole and a source at position $\beta_{p,{\rm nr}}$.
-On the other hand, The secondary image can be due to a rotating black hole and a source at position $\beta_{s,{\rm ro}}$ or due to lensing by a non-rotating black hole and a source at position $\beta_{s,{\rm nr}}$.
-Since the source and lens are the same in both cases, either $\beta_{p,{\rm ro}}=\beta_{s,{\rm ro}}$ or $\beta_{p,{\rm nr}}=\beta_{s,{\rm nr}}$ is true.
-This way it is possible to find $\beta$ and determine if the black hole is rotating.
+On the other hand, the secondary image can be due to a rotating black hole and a source at position $\beta_{s,{\rm ro}}$ or due to lensing by a non-rotating black hole and a source at position $\beta_{s,{\rm nr}}$.
+Since the source and lens are the same in both cases, either $\beta_{p,{\rm ro}}=\beta_{s,{\rm ro}}$ or $\beta_{p,{\rm nr}}=\beta_{s,{\rm nr}}$ is correct.
+In this way it is possible to find $\beta$ and determine if the black hole is rotating.
 Note that here we have assumed that the black hole is either static or rotating in the same direction as the momentum of the light ray coming from the primary image.
 A more general method to find $\beta$, $a^*$, and the sense of rotation will be presented in Appendix \ref{app:rev}.